Video: Ventricles of the brain

 We're still viewing the ventricles from the left hand side of the body, however, we can now see the surrounding cerebrum.
 Let's move on to the three horns of the lateral ventricle starting with the one we can see here which is the anterior horn.
 The anterior horn of the lateral ventricle is essentially an extension of the lateral ventricle into the frontal lobe which is why it's also known as the frontal horn.
 The frontal horns of each lateral ventricle are separated medially from each other by the septum pellucidum.
 The roof of these horns is formed by the corpus callosum while the floor is formed by the head of the caudate nucleus.

 Next, we'll take a look at the inferior horn of the lateral ventricle which extends into the temporal lobe and is therefore also referred to as the temporal horn.
 It contains part of the limbic system and is adjacent to the caudate nucleus.
 The floor of the inferior horn is formed partially by the hippocampus.
 Moving posteriorly, we can see the posterior horn of the lateral ventricle highlighted in green.
 It extends variably as a fingerlike projection into the occipital lobe which is why it's also known as the occipital horn.
-Its floor contains the calcar avis and the collateral trigone.
-The collateral trigone is this flat and triangular area located at the transition between the inferior horn and the posterior horn of the lateral ventricle.
+Its floor contains the calcar avis.
+The meeting point of the body, and the occipital and temporal horns of the lateral ventricles, is this area which is highlighted in green which is called the atrium of the ventricles.

 Now that we've discussed the central part and the three horns of the two lateral ventricles, we'll look at this small channel located at the floor of the anterior horn.
 This channel is called the interventricular foramen and links the lateral ventricles with the third ventricle at the midline of the brain.
 The interventricular foramen is also well known as the foramen of Monro.